 🛡️ Synchronization in Shared Memory

-Because multiple processes can simultaneously access the memory region, synchronization is crucial to avoid data races and inconsistency.
+Because multiple processes can simultaneously access the memory region, synchronization is critical.
+Without it, you risk:

 Always use synchronization when writing to shared memory.
 Read-only operations may not need protection.